Your cart is currently empty!

 How many pumpkins per plant?

-Standard pumpkin plants typically produce 3-5 pumpkins per plant, while smaller varieties produce about 10 on average.
+Average pumpkin plants typically produce 3-5 medium-sized pumpkins per plant, while smaller varieties produce about ten fruits each.
 Large pumpkin varieties focus all their energy on one or two fruits at a time.
-While there is no way to make your pumpkin plant produce more than it naturally would for the variety, the right care and environment can maximize your yield.
+While there is no way to make your pumpkin plant produce more than it naturally would for the variety, the proper care and environment can maximize your yield.

 What determines the number of pumpkins per plant?